freeradical13/freeradical13.github.io/index.md

 Once cleavage creates 16 cells which are grouped into a solid ball, the collection of cells is called a [morula][].
 Cells on the outer part of the morula become [trophoblast cells][] and compact together with gap junctions and desmosomes.
 The remaining cells on the inside are called the [embryoblast][inner cell mass] (or [Inner Cell Mass][]).

-The zygote and blastomeres are a type of cell called a [stem cell][] which can [differentiate][] into various types of different cells for different functions.
+[Stem cells][] are types of cell that can [differentiate][] into various types of different cells for different functions (these include zygotes and blastomeres).
 Stem cells have different levels of [potency][stem cell potency] which describes the types of cells they may differentiate into.
 The zygote and blastomeres are totipotent because they can differentiate into the cells of the body and the cells outside the body (e.g. trophoblasts).
 The cells of the embryoblast are called [embryonic stem cells][] and they're [pluripotent][] meaning that they may differentiate into the cells of the body.

 Trophoblast cells induce the creation of a fluid-filled cavity (using Na<sup>+</sup> ions and osmosis) called the [blastocoel][] inside the morula which contains the embryoblast and the collection of cells is now called the [blastula][] (or blastocyst).
 In mammals, the trophoblasts of the blastocyst [implant into the endometrium][] which is the inner epithelial layer of the mother's [uterus][] (or womb), and this implantation creates the [placenta][] organ which allows for growth, nutrient exchange, waste disposal, etc.